Do I have to be a teacher to apply to Bread Loaf? (click)

 We keep on file for two years the applications of new applicants who withdraw their applications or cancel before they attend.
-To reapply you will simply need to complete the online re-enrollment application (typically available in mid-July for the following summer).
+To reapply you will simply need to reactivate your application by completing the new student application form (typically available in mid-July for the following summer).

 Can I live off-campus?
 Can I bring my family? (click)